Yvesmorel/react-pweekly-planning/README.md

 ### Description and Use Cases

-`react-weekly-calendar` provides a React component for weekly planning.
+`react-weekly-planning` provides a React component for weekly planning.
 Easily set up and manage a weekly schedule with customizable tasks, groups and views.

 ## Screenshot